Terms & Conditions

 - Complaints and Appeals will be resolved on an individual case basis and as the needs arise.

-- In the event that a student lodges a complaint or appeal, the student’s enrolment will be retained by the National Training College for as long as the complaints and appeals process is ongoing and unless otherwise invalidated by the result of the complaints and appeals process.
+- In the event that a student lodges a complaint or appeal, the student’s enrolment will be retained by the Skills Training College for as long as the complaints and appeals process is ongoing and unless otherwise invalidated by the result of the complaints and appeals process.

 - The handling of a complaint or appeal is to commence within 10 working days of the lodgement of the complaint or appeal and all reasonable measures are taken to finalise the process as soon as practicable.

-- If the complaint will take in excess of 60 calendar days to finalise, National Training College will inform the complainant in writing providing the reasons why more than 60 calendar days are required.
+- If the complaint will take in excess of 60 calendar days to finalise, Skills Training College will inform the complainant in writing providing the reasons why more than 60 calendar days are required.

-- In the event that a student is dissatisfied with the result or conduct of the complaint handling or appeals process of the National Training College, student is advised within 10 working days of concluding the internal review of the complaint of their right to an external complaints and appeals process to be conducted by an independent person or body completely separate from the National Training College.
+- In the event that a student is dissatisfied with the result or conduct of the complaint handling or appeals process of the Skills Training College, student is advised within 10 working days of concluding the internal review of the complaint of their right to an external complaints and appeals process to be conducted by an independent person or body completely separate from the Skills Training College.

 - In the event of a suspension or a cancellation of a student’s training and/or refusal of transfer to another provider request, he/she will be given 20 working days to initiate an internal complaints and appeals.
 The suspension or cancellation or refusal of transfer will not be official until either the 20 working-day period has run its course, or the appeals process yielded a result that does not favour the student, or the student withdrew or choose to not go through the complaints and appeals process.